kolafaj/MACSIMUS/examples/stereogram/README.md

 ## Copy biphenyl (or whatever you wish)

+From this directory:

 `$ cp ../../blend/che/biphenyl.che .`

-Alternatively, you can work in `blend/che/`
+Alternatively, you can work in `blend/che/`:

 `$ cd ../../blend/che/`